 The index includes 12 national cyber security capacities, which are organised in three groups: general cybersecurity capacities, baseline capacities, and incident and crisis management capacities.
 These are measured via a total of 46 evidence-based indicators, which include legislation, established organisations, cooperation formats, academic curricula, drills, etc.

-The National Cyber Security Index was launched in 2016 with the support of Estonian Development Cooperation.
+The National Cyber Security Index was launched in 2016 and is financed by the Estonian Ministry of Foreign Affairs from the funds of development cooperation and humanitarian aid.
 Find out more at www.ncsi.ega.ee.